 Chen Xingjia: It’s very difficult.
 China’s philanthropy is still underdeveloped.

-The overall GDP in China exceeded 90 trillion yuan ($13.6 trillion) in 2018, and that of the United States was $20.5 trillion.
-At the national level, the wealth of the two countries is comparable.
+The overall GDP in China exceeded 90 trillion yuan (13.6 trillion dollars) in 2018, and that of the United States were 20.5 trillion dollars.
+At the national level, wealth of the two countries are comparable.

 At the corporate level, we find 120 Chinese companies on the world's top 500 list in 2018, compared with 126 in the United States, which is also almost parallel.